FIX: Windows 10 Mail App Error 0x80040154 or 0x80c8043e

 Solution 1: Switch to a new user account

-Go to Start Menu > Settings.
+Navigate to the Start Menu and then to Settings.

 Click on Accounts.
 Click on Your account.
 Click on Family & other users in the right pane.
 Under Other users in the left pane, click on Add someone else to this PC.

-Click on Sign in without a Microsoft account and select Local account on the next page.
-Set the new account’s username and password, and make sure that the new account has administrative privileges and is an administrator.
-When done, click on Next and then click on Finish.
-Logout and login to your new account.
+Click on ‘Sign in without a Microsoft account’, then select ‘Local account’ on the subsequent page.
+Set up the new account with a username and password, ensuring it has administrative privileges and is set as an administrator.
+Once done, click ‘Next’, followed by ‘Finish’.
+Log out and then log back in to your new account.

 Launch Windows 10 Mail and it should work fine.
 If it still won’t work, then proceed to Solution 2.

-Solution 2: Rename your Comms folder
+Solution 2: Rename your Comms folder,

 Navigate to the following directory: